Joeletchford/portfolio-sf/_posts/2017-12-17-the-wydown.markdown

 <!-- h2 -->
 <p class="alcove f4 f3-ns">Web Development </p>

 The thought for this site was to create something clean, beautiful, and responsive for mobile.
-The concept focused on mobile because for most, when searching for a restaurant, or a coffee shop, their time searching is spent while on the move.
+The concept focused on mobile because for most, when searching for a restaurant or a coffee shop, their time searching is spent while on the move.
 So although the desktop site had to be interesting and compelling, I also had to focus on how that would translate and function easily for mobile.